-Why: Starting a gratitude journal is a simple way to experience stress relief and practice mindfulness.
-While your gratitude journal can take any form you please, most folks like to make it a daily reflection before going to bed.
+Starting a gratitude journal is a simple way to experience stress relief and practice mindfulness.
+While your gratitude journal can take any form you please, many people prefer to reflect daily before going to bed.
 This journal is about celebrating the little things, so write down what you were grateful for during the day or what made you happy.
-Some examples are a good meal, a beautiful sight or a friendly conversation.
+Some examples are a cuddle with your pet, a beautiful sight, or a friendly conversation.

 7. Try acupressure rings

 8. Reduce your caffeine intake

-Why: While caffeine can be great for those days when you are feeling sluggish or running on little sleep, it can also be a major contributor to anxiety.
-Caffeine increases stress hormones and your heart rate, making it harder to sleep later in the day.
+Caffeine can be a major contributor to anxiety, as it increases stress hormones and your heart rate, making it harder to sleep later in the day.
 It can also cause restlessness, agitation, dizziness, nausea, and other gastrointestinal problems, all symptoms experienced during times of severe anxiety or panic.
-If you suffer from anxiety, it’s typically recommended by a doctor to reduce your caffeine intake.
+If you suffer from anxiety, doctors typically recommend reducing caffeine intake.
 Try swapping your morning coffee for green tea or start drinking decaf.

 9. Reach out to friends

-Why: Studies have shown that having a solid support system may increase the quality of life and reduce anxiety.
-However, it is important that you choose these friends wisely and make sure you have similar personal goals.
-For example, if you are choosing a support system to aid in your eating disorder recovery, make sure those friends understand and support your recovery.
+Studies have shown that having a solid support system may increase quality of life and reduce anxiety.
+When you are choosing a support system to aid in your eating disorder recovery, make sure those friends understand and support your recovery.
 By having a group to lean on in times of anxiety, individuals can reduce stress and feelings of isolation.
 While having a strong network is great, we also know that creating it can be challenging.
-If you aren’t sure where to start, start with a support team of professionals!
-Whether it is an eating disorder treatment team or a therapist, be open and honest and share your recovery with others to promote long-term healing.
+If you aren’t sure where to start, consider a virtual support group.